kpsdev1/The-Recipe-Blog/README.md

 - - -

 ### Login Page
 - The **login** page is similar to the register page as it has a grey banner running accross the page and it has an image at the left hand side of the banner.
-In the center of the Banner is a green heading saying **Sign In** and underneath  it tells the user if they dont have an account they can click here to go to the register page.
+In the center of the banner is a green heading saying **Sign In** and underneath  it tells the user if they dont have an account they can click here to go to the register page.
 - Below the banner and center is the login form with the **Username** and **Password**  fields and a **Remember Me** checkbox.
-At the bottom of the form is a green ** SIGN IN** Button and once clicked it signs the user in and redirect them to the home page.
+At the bottom of the form is a green **SIGN IN** button and once clicked, it signs the user in and redirects them to the home page.
 - The login Nav link changes to a logout link when the user is signed in.

 ![Signin](readme-docs/images/signin.jpg)
 - - -

 ### Logout page
 - The **logout** page follows the same style as the regiser and login pages with a grey banner accross the screen, It has a green heading that says **Sign out** and as the user if they are sure they want to sign out.
-Below this is a green **Sign Out** button which when clicked signs the user out.
+Below this is a green **Sign Out** button which when clicked signs the user out and redirects them to the **Sign In** page.

 ![Signout](readme-docs/images/signout.jpg)
 - - -

 ## Future Features
-- In the future I would like to make it mandatory for a user to enter their email when registering and then send then a varification email to their email and they would have to verify thier account before they could register.
-I think this would make the site alot more secure as people could not just sign up with any username this way it is tied to a email account.
+- In the future I would like to make it mandatory for a user to enter their email when registering and then send them a varification email to their email and they would have to verify thier account before they could register.
+I think this would make the site alot more secure as people could not just sign up with any username, this way it would be tied to a email account.
+- Also in the future I would like the user to have a profile section, so they could upload a photo and then also customize their profile.
+I think it would also look better if the recipe and comments had a small photo of the user who posted next to it, like you see on social media platforms.

 ## Technologies Used
 - [Balsamiq](https://en.wikipedia.org/wiki/Balsamiq) was used to create the wireframes.
+- [LucidChart](https://www.lucidchart.com/pages/) was used to design the database schema.
 - [HTML](https://en.wikipedia.org/wiki/HTML) was used for the mark up.
 - [CSS](https://en.wikipedia.org/wiki/CSS)  was used to style the site.
 - [Django](https://www.djangoproject.com/) was the framework that was used.
 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), django is a python framework.
-- [Bootstrap](https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework)) was used to style the site.
+- [Bootstrap](https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework)) was also used to style the site.
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used for interactiveness.
 - [Gitpod](https://www.gitpod.io/about) was used to create this site and then push everything to github.
 - [Heroku](https://en.wikipedia.org/wiki/Heroku) is used to host this site.